namrata-karmakar/namrata-karmakar/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/knamrata23?style=social)

-An Electronics & Telecommunications Engineer by qualification, Full-Stack Software Developer by profession.
+An Electronics & Telecommunications Engineer by qualification, currently pursuing my Master's degree in Applied Computer Science, Full-Stack Software Developer by profession.
 My career progression has been a little different than most.
-I started my career with Cognizant Technology Solutions as a Programmer Analyst Trainee where I was trained in C#, .NET and SQL.
+I started my career with Cognizant Technology Solutions as a Software Developer where I was trained in C#, .NET and SQL.

 After Cognizant, I worked for an Insurance Company as an Underwriter where I worked simultaneously in 3 different departments.
 After my stint at the Insurance Company, I moved on to the Banking Sector where I worked for 2.5 years.